sourcery-ai-experiments/jaar/README.md

 `jaar` is a python library for listening to the climate of a community.
-Individual positions are aggregated by a listener into a coherant intent that can include pledges of actions and/or pledges of states of existence.
+Individual positions are aggregated by a listener into a coherant intent that can include pledges to do and pledges of states of existence.
 Listening and acting on it.

 A persons's intent in the community is built by the the weighted intreprtation of
 1. Other persons intents